alangrainger/share-note/.github/ISSUE_TEMPLATE/other-issues---bug.md

 ---
-name: Issue/error/bug with Share Note
+name: Other issues / bug
-about: Default issue template
+about: Something went wrong when I tried to share
 title: "[BUG] "
 labels: bug
 assignees: ''